phax/ph-buildinfo-maven-plugin/README.md

      They are also ignored if withAllEnvVars is set to `true`.
   * `boolean` **formatXML**
      Generate build info in .XML format?
 It is safe to generate multiple formats in one run!
+     Defaults to `true`.
+     The created file is always `META-INF/buildinfo.xml`.
      The generated file has the following layout:
 ```xml
 <mapping>